Why does first-time fix rate matter in field service?

 First-time fix rate is a critical metric in the field service industry — so don’t put tracking and improving it on the back burner.
 Localz can help you bump up your FTFR to see results like optimised efficiency, lower expenses, higher customer satisfaction and engagement, a better bottom line, and more.

-With our customizable platform, you can tailor our software to your unique goals — without having to overhaul your tech stack.
+With our configurable platform, you can tailor our software to your unique goals — without having to overhaul your tech stack.
 Localz’ solutions bolt on to your existing infrastructure and offer tools for improving FTFR like:

 - Two-way communication